Local moving companies in Des Moines

 - Moving permits: You won’t need a moving permit for Utah, but it’s smart to look into local parking rules before your move.

-- Change of address: Submit your USPS change of address form at least a week before your move.
-You can select your official move date to ensure your mail gets forwarded to Utah without a hitch.
+- Change of address: Make sure to submit your USPS change of address form at least a week before you move.
+You’ll be able to choose your official move date so your mail is forwarded to Utah seamlessly.
 Get started here.

-- Moving insurance: Insurance requirements vary from state to state.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 Things to do in Utah